-These Instant Pot Grits are creamy, rich and delicious grits that are a classic Southern standard made in minutes using the Instant Pot.
+These Instant Pot Grits are a creamy, rich and delicious classic Southern favorite made in minutes using the Instant Pot.

 There are few things as quintessentially southern as a bowl of grits.
-I’ve always loved them with just a bit of butter and maybe some cheese for breakfast or even topped with an easy garlic shrimp for lunch or supper.
-They are a definite pantry workhorse!
+I’ve always loved them for breakfast alongside some scrambled eggs or even topped with an easy garlic shrimp for lunch or supper.
+They are a definite workhorse to keep in your pantry!

 What are Grits?